Jerryblessed/cognitalk/README.md

 To test Cognitalk, you will need to run two scripts: the server in Google Colab and the client on your local machine.

 ### Step 1: Run the Server (on Google Colab)
-1. Open the `app.py` script in a Google Colab notebook.
+1. Open the `oss_server.py` script in a Google Colab notebook.
-2. Run the entire script in a single cell (`!python app.py`).
+2. Run the entire script in a single cell (`!oss.py`).
 3. The script will install all dependencies, start the AI model, and at the end, it will print a public `ngrok` URL.
 4.  **Copy this public URL.**